 Naturally my reply was, "for fuck's sake don't go to college unless you have an actual reason to go there.
 It's monumental waste of precious time.
 You'll only end up enslaved to your student loan debt and I do mean enslaved.
 Those damn things are non-dischargeable Debt Bondage is the oldest type of slavery in the world so I when I said enslaved, I meant enslaved.
 Why if..."

 (*Cataline gives a long tired sigh*) Well I knew the kid had the brains for it and wasn't going to be dissuaded by me.

-"Fine forget about the Pre-vet program, it's garbage to suck the money out of idiots who can't get into the grad school program.
+"Fine forget about the Pre-vet program, it's garbage to suck money out of idiots who can't get into the grad school program.
 Get a double major in Animal Science and Micro-biology.
-Also get adopted by a Native American tribe because the Dean of Admission is a complete SJW who will turn you down flat just for being White.
+Also get adopted by a Native American tribe because the Dean of Admissions is a complete SJW who will turn you down flat just for being White."